 |

-homophonic forms of the classical period were created to accommodate
+the classical period were created to

-the possibilities of homophonic texture.
-Remember that homophonic
+accommodate the possibilities of homophonic

-possible in polyphonic texture.
-The forms of the classical
+not possible in polyphonic texture.
+The forms

-era were meant to accommodate the variational and contrasting
+of the classical era were meant to accommodate

-possibilities inherent in homophony.
+inherent in homophony.
 Of the classical forms;

-theme and variations, minuet and trio and rondo, sonata form
+theme and variations, minuet and trio and

-(or sometimes called sonata- allegro form) was the most important.
+sonata- allegro form) was the most important.

-Most sonata forms are in moderately fast to fast tempos.
-A
+Most sonata forms are in moderately fast to

-slow tempo does not create the kind of conflict and contrast
+fast tempos.
+A slow tempo does not create the

-that a sonata form banks on, particularly in the development
+form banks on, particularly in the development

 section.
-So most sonata forms are fast in order to create
+So most sonata forms are fast in

-the sense of movement and tension.
+order to create the sense of movement and

 |